istreamlabs/go-sdk/README.md

 A clean directory is required to ensure defunct files are removed.
 However, some files do need to be kept to ensure the SDK is generated properly.

-This is automatically handled when using `./run.sh`
+This is automatically handled when using `./run.sh isp`

 ## Requirements